 Today, Python's speed of development is leveraged by hundreds of thousands (and perhaps millions) of programmers around the world.
 It is commonly deployed in diverse roles such as Internet scripting, systems administration, scientific programming, product customization, instrumentation, GUIs, data mining, game programming, and more.
-By most accounts, it now ranks as one of the top 5 or 10 most widely-used programming languages in the world.
+By most accounts, it now ranks as one of the top 5 most widely-used programming languages in the world.

 Notable current users of Python include: Google, Intel, Disney, YouTube, Industrial Light & Magic, Red Hat, NASA, Lawrence Livermore Lab, Eve Online, Seagate, JPL, Hewlett-Packard, JP Morgan Chase, Dropbox, ESRI, Calibre, Instagram, and many more.
 More generally, Python is deployed in some fashion by most organizations developing or teaching software today.
 The resources below give additional users and success stories.

 Although general-purpose, Python is often called a scripting language.
 This is partly because of its relative ease of use—Python code is typically 1/3 to 1/5 the size of equivalent C++ or Java code.
 This term also reflects the fact that Python makes it easy to utilize and direct other software components—Python scripts can employ C and C++ libraries; communicate over networking and web-services protocols; interface with Java and .Net class libraries; and more.

 In the end, though, Python's best asset may simply be its ability to make software development more rapid and enjoyable.
 Check out the links below to see why.

 This section's lists provide selected resources on Python popularity, general use, and history.